Taluu/Behapi/README.md

 ------
 This extension was made while I was working at @Wisembly, and heavily used for writing our features and integration tests.
 Special thanks goes to @lunika,
-@rgazelot and @krichprollsch, who helped conceived this extension, and helped me making this, and also pushed me to open-source it.
+@rgazelot and @krichprollsch, who helped conceived this extension, and also pushed me to open-source it.